Optimaton/vegra/README.md

 [![Build Status](https://travis-ci.org/raghu-veer/vegra.svg?branch=master)](https://travis-ci.org/raghu-veer/vegra)
 ## vegra
- A basic header wrapper for spitting out svg via c++.
+ A header only wrapper for spitting out svg via c++.
   It right now only has three elements and few attributes.
   Play around and abuse the code.